One Piece Film: Red: Plot

 However, Usopp is able to attain a mental link with his father Yasopp via Observation Haki, and this allows the two of them to coordinate simultaneous attacks between the forces of both worlds.
 After a long and arduous battle, Luffy and Shanks strike the finishing blows to defeat Tot Musica.
 However, since it has already consumed everyone on Elegia, those in the Sing-Sing World do not return.
 Uta rejects a medicine from Shanks to cure the effects of the wake shrooms in order to sing a song that will bring back everyone.
 Once she does this, the Marine forces move to seize her, but Shanks repels them with his Conqueror's Haki.
 As the Marines retreat, Shanks and Uta reconcile as father and daughter.
-Luffy wakes up on the Thousand Sunny after his crew has already departed Elegia.
-He is able to see the Red-Haired Pirates' ship sailing away and looks on at the crew standing over a coffin, presumably containing Uta's body.
+Luffy wakes up on the Thousand Sunny after his crew has already departed Elegia and witnesses the Red-Haired Pirates' ship sailing away.